 Durham, NC (DNC)

-Through the cooperation of the North Carolina DOT and the city, Amtrak relocated to a new facility in the rehabilitated Walker Warehouse, built by the American Tobacco Company in 1897.
+Through the cooperation of the North Carolina DOT and the city, Amtrak relocated to the current facility in the rehabilitated Walker Warehouse, built by the American Tobacco Company in 1897.

 601 West Main Street